Ch1lliJam/ICS-Timetabler/README.md

 ### Working on:

-- weird deletion of lectures by the removeOldLectures function if the time is getting close to the next lecture, or if within lecture time (maybe fixed, check when near lectures/2 hour lectures)
+- add settings page to let user customise settings (such as images linked to module code, light/dark mode, etc)

 ### Todo:

 - scraping algorithm to find the correct webpage for the specific module then direct user there

-- add settings page to let user customise settings

 ### Done: